cursed-0men/Guessing-game-Python-/README.md

 3. guess a number(b/w 1-10) = 8
 4. guess is large, enter a smaller number
 5. guess a number(b/w 1-10) = 7
-6. BINGO!!! - Correct guess
+6. BINGO!!! - Correct guess in 3 attempts